 Choose from a variety of projects to help our neighbors in need.

 Temple Beth El congregants come together once a year, to perform mitzvot (good deeds) and help with Tikkun Olam (repairing the world).
-There is a project for everyone; preschoolers, school age children, teenagers, and grown-ups.
+We meet at 9:00 am in the David Silverman Social Hall for a bagel breakfast and then break off to work on our community service projects, There is a project for everyone; preschoolers, school age children, teenagers, and grown-ups.
 Find the project that works for you and your family!